gioblu/PJON/specification/PJON-protocol-specification-v4.0.md

 * Devices communicate using packets with a maximum length of 255 or 65535 bytes
 * Devices are identified by a unique 8 bits device id
 * Buses are identified with a 32 bits bus id
-* A synchronous acknowledgement can be requested (see [Acknowledge specification v2.0](/specification/PJON-protocol-acknowledge-specification-v2.0.md))
+* An acknowledgement can be requested
 * Packets can be optionally identified with a 16 bits packet id
 * Network services are optionally identified with a 16 bits port id
 * Hardware can be optionally identified using a MAC address

 ### Bus
 A PJON bus is a group of up to 254 devices.
 Devices use PJON packets to communicate with each other.
-Devices can send packets and optionally request a synchronous acknowledgement.
+Devices can send packets and optionally request an acknowledgement.
 Devices can also broadcast packets.
 When the device id is not known, devices must use id 255.
 ```cpp
  _______     _______     _______     _______
 |       |   |       |   |       |   |       |